Murdoch MacLennan: Early life and career

 MacLennan was born on 10 April 1949 in Glasgow, Scotland, to Donald MacLennan (1919-1991) and Hazel MacLennan (née Hope, 1923).

 MacLennan began his career as a graduate trainee at The Scotsman in Edinburgh, then worked for titles in Newcastle and South Wales before moving to Reading as production manager for a regional evening paper.
 He joined the board of the Daily Record and Sunday Mail as production director in 1982.
 Both papers were part of Mirror Group Newspapers, and he then became the group's director of production in 1984.
 He moved to Express Newspapers a year later in 1985 to become production and technical director.
 In 1989, he joined Associated Newspapers as managing director of Harmsworth Quays.
 In 1992, he returned to Mirror Group as group operations director of Mirror Group Newspapers and managing director of the Daily Record and Sunday Mail remaining until 1994, when he returned to Associated Newspapers.

-While working at the Daily Mail MacLennan was given the nickname "MacGifty" on account of his giving of gifts to colleagues.
+While working at the Daily Mail MacLennan was given the nickname MacGifty on account of his giving of gifts to colleagues.
 This generosity seemed to be derived "from a desire to be liked, and an old-fashioned Fleet Street belief in munificence".
 MacLennan had a reputation for sacking employees.
 After one occasion the victim's mother asked the reasons behind his decision and MacLennan answered, "What should I do?
 Shall I resign?
-Would that make it better?".
+Would that make it better?"
 A former colleague is quoted as saying "He wants to be your best friend, then he sacks you".

 Telegraph group and industry roles

 In August 2004, he was appointed as the CEO of the Telegraph Media Group.
 He stepped down from the role in June 2017, becoming deputy chairman of the group.
 He stepped down from this role in March 2018, but remains a non-executive member of the board of directors.

 In 2010, he became Non-Executive Chairman of the Press Association Group, a multi-platform content provider, in addition to his role at the Telegraph Media Group.
-He was President of IFRA in Darmstadt (the global technical association for newspapers) from 1997–2003 became a vice president of the World Association of Newspapers (2003–2010).
-He is a member of the European Publishers’ Council (EPC) and a director of the International News Media Association (INMA).
+He was President of IFRA in Darmstadt (the global technical association for newspapers) from 1997 to 2003 became a vice president of the World Association of Newspapers (2003–2010).
+He is a member of the European Publishers' Council (EPC) and a director of the International News Media Association (INMA).

 MacLennan has twice been chairman of the Newspaper Publishers Association (2005-2007; 2013-2014).
 He is a member of the Regulatory Funding Company Board and in 2015 he joined the Google DNI Council.